Samaneh-Tousi/WZ_bulk-rnaseq-dea-tutorial/index.md

 **Q:** If mRNAs are always transcribed from the antisense (template) DNA strand, how is it possible that RNA-seq kits produce “forward-stranded”, “reverse-stranded”, or “unstranded” libraries?

-**A:** Because strandness is not determined by biology — it is determined by the library preparation kit.
+**A:** Because strandness is not determined by biology, it is determined by the library preparation kit.
 During RNA-seq library prep, several biochemical steps (cDNA synthesis, second-strand digestion, amplification) can preserve, invert, or erase the original strand orientation.

 For example, the NEBNext Ultra Directional kit used in this dataset incorporates dUTP into the second cDNA strand and selectively removes it, causing reads to map in the reverse orientation relative to the gene → a reverse-stranded library (-s 2).